tolkit/fw_group/README.md

 # fw_group

-A tiny R script which takes the output of fasta_windows (<a href="https://github.com/tolkit/fasta_windows/tree/v2">version 2</a>) and aggregates the 1kb records.
-A small variety of grouping functions are supported.
+Two R scripts which take the output of fasta_windows (<a href="https://github.com/tolkit/fasta_windows/tree/v2">version 2</a>) and aggregates them.

+`fw_group` groups the output statistics file (containing GC content etc) into larger windows, and operating an aggregation function in the process. `fw_canon` canonicalises a kmer frequency array file from fasta_windows output.

-## Usage
+## fw_group.R

 Run ` Rscript fw_group.R -h` to display the help.